Server groups

 Overview

-When using Local SSD Storage, it is highly recommended that you use of server groups to achieve fault tolerance against a hypervisor failure.
+• When using Local SSD Storage, it is highly recommended that you use server groups with an anti-affinity policy to achieve fault tolerance against a hypervisor failure or hypervisor maintenance work.

 screenshot of the server group menu